husslt/digital-electronics-1/labs/09-project/README.md

 ### Transmitter

 Character represented by number (using table above) is converted to its correspondending morse code timing (one big decoder).
-When triggered, selected timing will "shift-out" to one output bit
+When triggered, selected timing will "shift-out" to one output bit.

 ### Receiver